21 Perfect Things to Do in Tuscaloosa, Alabama (+ Travel Guide!)

 Hotel Indigo Tuscaloosa Downtown

-If you want to be located downtown in Tusaloosa, only about a mile an a half away from the campus but perfectly located for the downtown and Riverwalk attractions, this is the hotel for you.
+You’ll only be about a mile an a half away from the campus, and perfectly located for the downtown and Riverwalk attractions.

-Sleek, welcoming, and with free parking (hello, score), this hotel shines for couples and families wanting a mid-range option in Tuscaloosa.
+Sleek, welcoming, and with free parking (hello, score!), this hotel shines for couples and families wanting a mid-range option in Tuscaloosa.

-There’s also a terrace with great views so you’ll get to soak in the sun in between your adventures.
+There’s also a terrace with great views, so you’ll get to soak in the sun in between your adventures!

 Budget: Uh…on one! ($100 or less per night)